 Bathing suits are optional for we ladies of a certain age.
 I haven’t owned one in years and don’t plan on getting another any time soon.
 I could fit into any suit I’ve ever owned, but believe me, it wouldn’t look the same now as it did then.

 Whether it’s eyesight or familiarity, my husband wouldn’t notice if I gained a few pounds.
-I would, but dropping them is never comes with angst or pressure.
+I would, but dropping them is no longer packaged with angst or pressure.

 Cellulite Lost Its Power

 My legs have wrinkles.
 My earlobes have wrinkles, as do my arms, face, neck, hands, and most everything else.
 Do any twenty-somethings realize that one day their earlobes will wrinkle?